-Which is the best Hawaiian island to visit as a first-timer?
+What is the best Hawaiian island to visit?

-One fantastic advantage of being an American is you don’t have to travel halfway across the world to experience stunning beaches, crystalline waters, and tropical island vibes.
+One fantastic advantage of being an American is that you don’t have to travel halfway across the world to experience stunning beaches, crystalline waters, and tropical island vibes.
+Below, we cover each one in detail, plus a quick Hawaii trip guide to the best island for families, couples, and more.
+Wherever you land, a Holafly eSIM keeps you connected as you island-hop.

 1. Oahu